martinvonz/jj/docs/technical/concurrency.md

 If Jujutsu tries to load the repo and finds multiple heads in the operation log, it will do a 3-way merge of the view objects based on their common ancestor (possibly several 3-way merges if there were more than two heads).
 Conflicts are recorded in the resulting view object.
-For example, if branch `main` was moved from commit A to commit B in one operation and moved to commit C in a concurrent operation, then `main` will be recorded as "moved from A to B or C".
+For example, if bookmark `main` was moved from commit A to commit B in one operation and moved to commit C in a concurrent operation, then `main` will be recorded as "moved from A to B or C".
 See the `RefTarget` definition in `op_store.proto`.

-Because we allow branches (etc.) to be in a conflicted state rather than just erroring out when there are multiple heads, the user can continue to use the repo, including performing further operations on the repo.
-Of course, some commands will fail when using a conflicted branch.
+Because we allow bookmarks (etc.) to be in a conflicted state rather than just erroring out when there are multiple heads, the user can continue to use the repo, including performing further operations on the repo.
+Of course, some commands will fail when using a conflicted bookmark.
 For example, `jj checkout main` when `main` is in a conflicted state will result in an error telling you that `main` resolved to multiple revisions.